phpthinktank/blast-orm/README.md

 ### Entities

 Entity classes are independent of Blast ORM.
+Entity fields are translated to underscore for database field mapping.
+Database fields are translated to camelcase for entity field mapping.

 ```php
 <?php